-"When I received my offer from the University of Surrey, it turned a normal day into one of the happiest days of my life.
+When I received my offer to study on my Biological Sciences course, it turned a normal day into one of the happiest days of my life.
 By this time, I’d visited all the universities on my list and was 101 per cent sure I wanted to come to Surrey.

 For my Professional Training placement, I spent a year in Abingdon at Vertex Pharmaceuticals (Europe) Ltd, an American pharmaceutical company that produces transformative medicines to change patients’ lives.
 The best part of the placement was knowing what a great cause my work was contributing to and being solely responsible for protein production, giving progress updates and presentations.

-I would strongly recommend a Professional Training placement to any student wishing to get a head start in their career.
+I would strongly recommend a placement to any student wishing to get a head start in their career.
 It’s the perfect opportunity to network and get a grasp of the bigger picture in terms of future work and higher study options in your area of interest.

 My advice to anyone who gets an offer from Surrey is that a little research can go a long way.
 Browsing the University and Team Surrey websites can really help give an idea of what you can get involved with once you arrive.